 In 2013, PGSC announced several results of a drilling campaign which was focused in and around the existing resource and pit areas.
 Assay results extended the mineralization east and south of the existing resource, opened up new depth potential below the existing sleeper pit and intercepted exceptional results in several zones.
 Additionally, PGSC undertook an extensive database review and as a result, a total of 473 core and RC holes have been re-logged and new cross-sections were generated.
-Paramount completed a reinterpreted lithological and structural model which will allow us to plan a new drill program and to update our mineralized material estimate model.
+Paramount completed a re-interpreted lithological and structural model which will allow us to plan a new drill program and to update our mineralized material estimate model.

-In August 2014, PGSC dropped a total of 212 mining claims from its Sleeper Gold Project.
+In August 2014, PGSC dropped a total of 212 mining claims from the Dunes and Mimi areas of the Sleeper Gold Project.
 These claims no longer had any geological value to the Company.